angelol/privEOS/Manual_Node_Setup.md

     cd priveos-encryption-service
     npm install
     cp config.js-example config.js
-Add your private key to the config file
+Add your private keys for the chains you would like to support to the config file.
+The settings `currentPrivateKeys` is a map of chainId to the private key which means you can and should have a different private key for every chain.

     vi config.js

 Start service and check log output for potential error messages:

     pm2 start live.yml